fouziasattar/hws/README.md

 # Homework 5
 ## ERHS-535
 #### Wahington post data set about homicides.
-Map is showing the location of homicide in the washington city.
+Map is showing the location of homicide in the Washington city.